Logging and debugging rewriters¶

 Note that the additional details that Querqy provides to Solr’s debug output have changed in structure and content with the release of ‘Querqy for Solr’ version 5.5.lucene900.0.

-Calling a Solr SearchHandler with debugQuery=true
+Calling a Solr SearchHandler with debugQuery=true will add

-an additional section querqy
+an additional section querqy to the debug section in Solr’s response,

 for example: